Information

 > Read the report (french only)

-The Incomati Estuary Festival, Mozambique
+The Incomati Estuary Festival

 October 15-17, 2021, to highlight the role and functions of the estuary and its floodplains, well known to the locals but unknown to passing visitors, as well as to showcase the exceptional biodiversity of the site (it is the 2nd hotspot of biodiversity of birds in Mozambique after Gorongosa) and the expertise of local people.